vslio/universal-react-base/README.md

             ├── lib             # Redux middleware and other libraries ├── reducers        # Redux reducers
             ├── store           # Redux store configuration
-            └── styles          # Core stylesheets (not component-specific) ├── base        # Base styles (type, variables, really top level stuff) └── modules     # Common styles that can be composed (@extend-ed) in components
+            └── styles          # Top level and reusable styles (not component-specific) ├── base        # Base styles (type, variables, really top level stuff) └── modules     # Common styles that can be composed (or @extend-ed in SASS-land) in components

 ##Things you need to know